search-rug/student-report-template/README.md

 are solved already.
 Adding your content should be fairly straightforward (maybe tables less so).

-You might, or might not, be interested in taking a look at the [this style guide](https://vandriko.github.io/writing-style-guide/) as a way of avoiding common mistakes.
+You might, or might not, be interested in taking a look at [this style guide](https://vandriko.github.io/writing-style-guide/) as a way of avoiding common mistakes.

 ## After Submitting your Thesis or Report